...

 With correct substrate preparation, the appropriate system specification for the specific lab environment, and routine maintenance, a high‑performance resinous flooring system can serve reliably for 10+ years in laboratory use.

+What are the most common floor types for labs?
 The most common floor types are epoxy, vinyl, and tile products.
-While we are a professional epoxy floor contractor, we always seek to provide our customers with their best options.
+Do I provide options beyond epoxy as a professional epoxy floor contractor?
+While we are a professional epoxy floor contractor, we always seek to provide our customers with the best options.
+Lab floors are seamless, whereas tile and vinyl are not.
+This presents a concern in a clean room, as we don’t want areas that can trap dirt, etc.

 Chemical resistance is a quality that epoxies excel in; the other two offer moderate protection.